Vipshop Holdings Limited (VIPS) Shares Down Despite Recent Market Volatility

-Vipshop Holdings Limited (NYSE: VIPS)’s stock price has decreased by -0.66 compared to its previous closing price of 15.18.
-However, the company has seen a 1.34% increase in its stock price over the last five trading sessions.
+Vipshop Holdings Limited (NYSE: VIPS)’s stock price has decreased by -0.71 compared to its previous closing price of 15.14.
+However, the company has seen a fall of -0.97% in its stock price over the last five trading days.

 Is It Worth Investing in Vipshop Holdings Limited (NYSE: VIPS) Right Now?

-The price-to-earnings ratio for Vipshop Holdings Limited (NYSE: VIPS) is 10.41x, which is above its average ratio.
-Moreover, the 36-month beta value for VIPS is 0.44.
-Analysts have varying opinions on the stock, with 15 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 0 as “sell.”
+Vipshop Holdings Limited (NYSE: VIPS) has a higher price-to-earnings ratio of 10.47x compared to its average ratio, and the 36-month beta value for VIPS is at 0.44.
+Analysts have varying views on the stock, with 15 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.